Communication, Computing, Caching, and Sensing for Next Generation Aerial Delivery Networks: AI-Powered and Connected Aerial Delivery Networks

 \section{AI-Powered and Connected Aerial Delivery Networks}

 The delivery operation for each delivery fleet member, including cargo drones, is configured independently from the rest of the delivery requirements.
 To be able to address the ever-increasing demands from consumers, the scalability of the delivery network needs to be addressed jointly with the corresponding constraints of the fleet elements with a focus on densely populated urban areas.
 A prominent solution is the aerial delivery networks.
 A vision of a next-generation delivery network is depicted in Fig. \ref{fig-ML}.
-The autonomous delivery fleet can be composed of terrestrial vehicles, marine vehicles, and aerial vehicles of varying levels of automation, i.e. each of these nodes can be both solely human operated, or autonomous from level 1 to level 5 \cite{autonomous}.
-The level of the autonomous navigation can change according to the corresponding conditions, and a fully autonomous fleet without any human operator is envisioned as the final goal.
+The autonomous delivery fleet can be composed of terrestrial vehicles, marine vehicles, and aerial vehicles of varying levels of automation \cite{autonomous}.
+A fully autonomous fleet without any human operator is envisioned as the final goal.

 The autonomous delivery fleet operates between the warehouse and the customers \cite{MacKenzie}.
 The management of this fleet requires ubiquitous connectivity at all times.
 However, the ubiquitous connectivity alone does not guarantee optimal operations.
 The advances in AI needs to be exploited for real time operational planning, which may include instantaneous route changes due to impulsive effects, such as weather conditions.
-To enable such low-latency transport network responses in a distributed sense within the autonomous delivery fleet, caching and computation services need to be accessible by each transportation element, in line with the benefits of fog computing.
+A HAPS node can connect the status of the warehouse with the instantaneous conditions of the delivery fleet and the consumer in a low latency setting with the goal of providing a fully automated architecture.
+AI \textcolor{black}{can help determine the instantaneous actions that need be taken by all fleet elements, as the environmental conditions and the wireless channel characteristics are expected to be dynamic}.
+To enable low-latency transport network responses in a distributed sense within the autonomous delivery fleet, caching, computation, and sensing services need to be accessible by each transportation element.